gramo-org/brreg_grunndata/README.md

 # If an error occurs an error will be raised
 organization = service.hent_basisdata_mini orgnr: '123456789'

-organization.organization_number
+organization.orgnr
 organization.name
-organization.business_address # An address object
+organization.business_address # An address object, responds to street etc. organization.organizational_form.name # ENK, ASA, etc
 # ..etc

 # You can access the response if you need to by: